Double your degrees

 - Quantitative Reasoning

 Organizes, presents and interprets quantitative data to address a question, solve a problem or support a decision.
-1 college level math course, BUS 108 CS280/280H or PSY 235
+One college-level math course, BUS 108 CS280/280H or PSY 235

 - Global/Cross-Cultural Diversity